AlexandraDirector of Education, Instructor

 - BA Psychology

 Bryan was recruited to play soccer for Ohio Wesleyan University (OWU), and was also offered a merit-based scholarship for his notable performance on his ACT.
 As a student athlete, Bryan juggled the demands both on the field and in the classroom.
-Through school he pursued two of his biggest passions: Spanish and writing.
+While adept in all areas of academics (especially math), he decided to pursue two of his biggest passions: Spanish and writing.
 Bryan studied abroad in Salamanca, Spain which helped him to earn one of his degrees in Spanish Literature.

 Upon his return to the United States, Bryan became a Spanish tutor for the Modern Foreign Languages Department at OWU.
 Even after his graduation from college, Bryan felt so connected to the language that he became a high school Spanish teacher.
 After a few years of teaching, Bryan and his family relocated to the Main Line.
 In search of an opportunity to continue his love for Spanish, writing, and teaching, he found ES.
-Once he joined the ES team in 2007, he taught himself all the math on the tests from scratch and has a thorough understanding, after all these years, of how to break any concept down for his students.
-He also is a go-to resource for math tricks!
+Once he joined the ES team in 2007, he jumped back into the world of math and is able to break any concept down for his students.
+He also is a go-to resource on our team for math tricks!

 Foriegn Languages: Spanish